isc-projects/kea/doc/guide/dhcp4-srv.rst

-It is sometimes useful to define a completely new option space, such as when a user creates a new option in the standard option space ("dhcp4") and wants this option to convey suboptions.
-Since they are in a separate space, suboption codes will have a separate numbering scheme and may overlap with the codes of standard options.
+It is sometimes useful to define a completely new option space, such as when a user creates a new option in the standard option space ("dhcp4") and wants this option to convey sub-options.
+Since they are in a separate space, sub-option codes will have a separate numbering scheme and may overlap with the codes of standard options.

-Note that the creation of a new option space is not required when defining suboptions for a standard option, because it is created by default if the standard option is meant to convey any suboptions (see :ref:`dhcp4-vendor-opts`).
+Note that the creation of a new option space is not required when defining sub-options for a standard option, because one is created by default if the standard option is meant to convey any sub-options (see :ref:`dhcp4-vendor-opts`).

-Assume that we want to have a DHCPv4 option called "container" with code 222 that conveys two suboptions with codes 1 and 2.
-First we need to define the new suboptions:
+Assume that we want to have a DHCPv4 option called "container" with code 222 that conveys two sub-options with codes 1 and 2.
+First we need to define the new sub-options:

 ::